 Deb Waldo was diagnosed with Polycystic ovarian syndrome (PCOS) when she was 19 years old.
 Since then, she's tried every diet under the sun and never let her illness get the best of her.
-It wasn't until Trifecta came around that Deb has nailed down portion controlling with our a-la-carte, keep reading to learn more about Deb's story.
+It wasn't until Trifecta came around that Deb has nailed down portion controlling with our Meal Prep, keep reading to learn more about Deb's story.

 "I’ve been overweight forever.
 I have a syndrome called Polycystic Ovarian Syndrome (PCOS) which makes it really difficult for me to lose weight, but I’ve always been active nonetheless.
 At my heaviest weight, I did mud-runs, 5ks and 10ks and all that stuff.
 I had weight loss surgery in 2014 which started me on my journey.
 I’ve lost around 114 pounds from my highest weight.
 I have a crazy schedule, I’m a full-time student and a part-time fitness trainer so I have a lot of things going on.